 There are a wide range of hot water system brands available within Australia, with the leading ones being Rheem, Rinnai, Dux and Bosch.
 Each of them offer storage or instantaneous models, as well as electric, gas solar, and heat pump models.

-AJ’s Plumbing, owners of Australian Hydronic Heating and Cooling, work with all of the leading brands and models, and can help advice you to the best model to suite your individual needs based on our extensive knowledge of installing, maintaining and repairing these systems.
-If you have a preference for a particular brand based on past experience or someone has recommended a brand to you, then AJ’s Plumbing are happy to install base on your preference.
+Australian Hydronic Heating and Cooling work with all of the leading brands and models, and can help advice you to the best model to suite your individual needs based on our extensive knowledge of installing, maintaining and repairing these systems.
+If you have a preference for a particular brand based on past experience or someone has recommended a brand to you, then we are happy to install base on your preference.

 If you want to find out more about individual models we suggest you visit the website of the relevant brands to get full details.
 The Product Review site provides user reviews for many of the leading hot water system brands and models.
 Please bear in mind that while one brand or model may not work for one user it may be more suited to your individual needs.